 - Login to Datameer with administrator rights.

-- Click on the Administration tab > Authentication.
+- Click on the Admin tab > Authentication.

-- Click the Remote Authentication System radio button and choose SAML from the pull down menu.
+- Select Remote Authentication System and choose SAML from the menu.

 - Provide or provide the path to your IdP Metadata (which includes endpoint URLs, binding types, attributes, and security-policy information.)

-- In the User and Group box, enter created user/groups for authentication permission.
+- In the Users and Groups boxes, enter created user/groups for authentication permission.

 - Choose the user provider with which to authenticate.